VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/agent-development.rst

     def tester(config_path, **kwargs):
+        """
-        """Parses the Agent configuration and returns an instance of the agent created using that configuration.
+        Parses the Agent configuration and returns an instance of the agent created using that configuration.

         :param config_path: Path to a configuration file.
         :type config_path: str
-        :returns: Garbage
+        :returns: Tester
-        :rtype: Garbage
+        :rtype: Tester
         """
         try:
             config = utils.load_config(config_path)
-        except StandardError:
+        except Exception:
             config = {}

         if not config: